 A civil union entered into outside of New Jersey will be recognized in New Jersey, provided it was valid under the laws of the jurisdiction where it was created.
 Same-sex couples who entered into a valid civil union in another state may choose to enter into a civil union in New Jersey as well but it is not required.

 What about other same-sex relationships entered into outside of NJ?

 To expand upon the previous answer, New Jersey will recognize same-sex relationships legally established under the laws of other states and countries.
 According to New Jersey’s Attorney General, the manner in which the relationship is treated in New Jersey will be determined by the nature of the rights and duties conferred by the other jurisdiction.
 Same-sex relationships that most closely approximate a New Jersey civil union—meaning relationships that provide substantially all of the rights and obligations of marriage—will be treated as civil unions in New Jersey.
 Those that most closely approximate New Jersey domestic partnerships—meaning relationships that provide some, but not all of the rights and obligations of marriage—will be treated as domestic partnerships.
 The various names used by other jurisdictions to describe the relationships will have no bearing.

-- same-sex civil unions from Delaware, Hawaii, Illinois and Rhode Island
+- same-sex civil unions from Colorado, Hawaii and Illinois

-- same-sex marriages from Canada, the Netherlands, Belgium, South Africa, Spain and Norway
+- same-sex marriages from Canada, the Netherlands, Belgium, South Africa, Spain, Norway and France

 - same-sex relationships (which have a variety of names) from Great Britain, New Zealand, Iceland and Sweden

 Same-sex couples in any of the above relationships may choose to enter into a civil union in New Jersey but it is not required.